 Labor & Delivery – BIRTH STORY!
 (I was always so curious about others’ unfiltered birth stories, so here’s mine)

 I had a feeling that baby would be late (maybe a combination of carrying small and not really feeling pregnant at 39 weeks).
 I went in for my 39 week checkup, and ended up getting induced since I couldn’t monitor baby’s movements (on the tracking monitors she was very active, but I barely felt her movements…probably contributed to me not really “feeling pregnant”).
 Part of me was glad, because I love plans and this would circumvent the waiting to go into labor part that I was dreading.
-We were able to tidy up our house, ask our friends to take Panda for a few days, and get one last ice cream before heading to the hospital completely pain-free.
+We were able to tidy up our house, ask our friends to take Panda for a few days, and get one last ice cream and a whopper meal from BK before heading to the hospital completely pain-free.